Back to Compare

 • You want a bulk creative + launch workflow, with rules as a supporting feature.

-Choose Revealbot if:
+Choose Revealbot (Birch) if:

 • Your weekly bottleneck is rule logic and alerting, not getting more ads live.